 Computer Generated Art

-All entries must be original in concept, design and execution an dmay not violate U.S. copyright laws.
+All entries must be original in concept, design and execution and may not violate U.S. copyright laws.
 Work cannot be copied from an existing photo or image that was created by someone other than the student.
 Work must be in its original medium and cannot be a scanned reproduction of a painting or drawing.
+Art does not need to be framed upon submission, and our office will frame the winning piece before it is sent to Washington, D.C.
 Artwork that is potentially inappopriate for dispaly in the Capitol will not be considered.
 This determination will be made by a panel.

 Additional guidelines can be found here.

-The deadline for the artwork to be submitted is Thursday, May 28, 2020.
+The deadline for the artwork to be submitted was 5pm on Friday, April 23, 2021.

 - The student release form can be found here.

-If you would like more information on the annual Congressional District Art Competition, please contact my Concord District Office at (704) 786-1612.
+If you would like more information about the annual Congressional Art Competition, please contact my Concord District Office at (704) 786-1612 or email Tanner.Hood@mail.house.gov.